Agents¶

 None |

-Sets or updates the transport used by this agent. |
+Gets or sets the transport used by this agent.
+Setting this initializes the client and server components. |

 client (property) |

-— | AgentClient \| None |
+— | AgentClient ⎪ None |

 Returns the client instance for sending requests to other agents, or None if no transport is set. |